Caution: spoilers ahead!

 Also joining the show in the second season is Power Rangers actor Dacre Montgomery as the “very muscular and hyper-confident” older brother of Max, who drives a Camaro (because it’s the ’80s, of course) and is named “Billy.”
-According to The Hollywood Reporter, Billy “steals girlfriends away from their boyfriends, is great at drinking games and drives a black Camaro.
+According to The Hollywood Reporter, Billy “steals girlfriends away from their boyfriends, is great at drinking games, and drives a black Camaro.
 But lurking under his apparent charisma is a violent and unpredictable nature.”
 Further adding to Billy’s bad reputation is Matt Duffer, who told EW, “Stephen King always has really great human villains.
 The evil in the real world is often as bad or worse than the supernatural evil, so we wanted to introduce a character like that.”

-Although there’s some speculation about who will be returning for the second season, fans of the Steve Harrington character can rest easy knowing that actor Joe Kerry has been promoted from a recurring role in the first season to a series regular in the upcoming season.
+Although there is some speculation about who else will be returning for the second season, fans of the Steve Harrington character can rest easy knowing that actor Joe Keery has been promoted from a recurring role in the first season to a series regular in the upcoming season.
 Noah Schnapp, who played the missing boy Will Byers, was also elevated to regular status for the second season.

 On the flip side, another thing seems certain that fans won’t be as thrilled about: Barbara (Shannon Purser) won’t be among the characters returning for the second season.